kparc/kcc/README.md

  x:42     /: is assign so x is now the answer x=x+1    /= is equal, and of course it isn't
-0

- kcc:+/∞  /we knew you'd want to try this one kcc      /and what it happens to be is just:
  █
 ```

 > Wherever you see ∎ in this document, you are invited to try something on your own.

-Indeed, the title of this document seems to make sense to the 𝒌 interpreter and evaluates to exactly that, and very soon you will easily infer what it actually means.
-It is quite profound.
+Indeed, `x=x+1` seems to make little sense to the 𝒌 interpreter and evaluates to exactly that, and very soon you will see why this actually happens.
+It has to do with one of the fundamental principles of the 𝒌 language, which is quite profound.

 ---------------------